sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)
         newfile.txt
 nothing added to commit but untracked files present (use "git add" to track)
 ```

-This means that Git has detected a new file that is untracked. and is giving you a hint on what to do next.
+This means that Git has detected a new file that is untracked and is giving you a hint on what to do next.

-Git won't start tracking this file until you tell it to do so.
-And so any changes to this file will not be recorded until you add it.
+Git won't start tracking this file until you **tell it to do so**.
+And so any changes to this file will **not be recorded** until you track it.

 ---